 FILLING AND BAKING THE VEGAN VEGETABLE STRUDEL

-The next step is to fold the top and bottom vertically, before folding the two sides over, sealing the loaf.
-Then, I gently flipped the loaf over, seal down.
+The next step is to fold the top and bottom vertically before folding the two sides over, sealing the loaf.
+Then, I gently flipped the loaf over, seal it down.

-With the additional dough I reserved, with a small cookie cutter, I cut small heart shapes to place on top.
-Also important, is to make sure you make several slits with a knife, down the loaf, so it is able to vent while cooking.
+With the additional dough I reserved, I cut small heart shapes to place on top with a small cookie cutter.
+Also important is to make sure you make several slits with a knife down the loaf so it can vent while cooking.